Che4ter/go-sysmon-configurator/README.md

 </RuleGroup>
 ```

-The recommendation is to group the modules by event type in a folder structur like the following:
+The recommendation is to group the modules by event type in a folder structure like the following:
 - modules/
   - 1_process_creation/
   - 2_file_create_time/